slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'That's the thing about counterintuitive ideas, they contradict your intuitions.
 Of course your first impulse is to ignore them' -- Paul Graham*

 <!--
+- How can we overcome complexity bias?
+Occam’s razor suggests that the simplest solution or explanation is usually the correct one.
 - best way to deal with confirmation bias: You need to search out disconfirming evidence.
 - confirmaton bias, the mother of all bias.
 In truth, we all believe in things we can’t prove.
 If you’re intelligent, well-educated, and good at pulling facts, you’re going to be even better at confirming your own beliefs than someone who’s less intelligent or well-educated.
 Our brains are wired so that we make better lawyers than we do scientists, in that a lawyer will look for and use evidence to support their client, while ignoring and definitely not using evidence that does the opposite.
 We only want to watch television shows or read articles or listen to podcasts that confirm what we already believe -- what we already think we know.